Charbel-Raphaël Segerie

 BCI Competition

-Here is a solution to the Inria-BCI competition.
-This solution would be ranked 4th in the original competition.
+A solution to the Inria-BCI competition, ranked 4th in the original competition.

 fMRI Statistics